 Just to note, this applies for all problems with musical instruments, not just electric guitars.

-- A guitar amp will not produce feedback if you unplug it from the amp (unless maybe you unplug it while it's producing sound).
+- A guitar amp will not produce feedback if you unplug a guitar from the amp (unless maybe you unplug it while it's producing sound).
+It may, however, produce a popping sound.
 Feedback is much more likely to occur if you plug it in while it is on.

 - Some of the music does not match up to what type of instrument is played.

-- As with most animated violin-playing, the movement of the bow in the 'Devil's Trill' arc of Yami No Matsuei, which centers around a particularly speedy and hard-to-play piece of music, does not begin to match the sound, to the point where it's actively distracting from the scene.
+- As with most animated violin-playing, the movement of the bow in the 'Devil's Trill' arc of Descendants of Darkness, which centers around a particularly speedy and hard-to-play piece of music, does not begin to match the sound, to the point where it's actively distracting from the scene.
 It's not just really, really slow, it's completely off the general rhythm.
 He's also holding the thing wrong, and...gah.

 - Mercifully averted by FLCL, which namedrops both Haruko's Rickenbacker 4001 bass and Naota's Gibson Flying V.

-- The Buddy Holly Story biopic depicts guitars that didn't exist in the time-period (noticeably a Fender Bronco, first made in 1967).
-Holly is also shown playing a Telecaster at one point, although in reality he never played one on stage and is known for his use of the Stratocaster.
+- The Buddy Holly Story biopic depicts guitars that didn't exist in The '50s (noticeably a Fender Bronco, first made in 1967).
+Buddy Holly is also shown playing a Telecaster at one point, although in reality he never played one on stage and is known for his use of the Stratocaster.
 Way to play into a trope by averting the trope name.

 - Referenced in Little Man Tate.